 Special NPSIA and NPSIA-PT&D Alumni and members of the Ottawa Diplomatic Association: $ 800.00 + HST.

 About the Practical Certificate in Defence Intelligence:

 This program is designed to provide participants with a general understanding of the defence intelligence function in Canada.
-It examines the defence intelligence role in government decision-making and provides practical knowledge of defence intelligence practices from the policy, through strategic to the campaign planning levels; during peace and in all five domains of warfare: maritime, land, aerospace, space and cyber.
-This workshop explains defence intelligence within the broader concept of intelligence generally, within the overall Canadian intelligence enterprise intelligence and the defence intelligence relationship with other fields of government intelligence such as national security intelligence and criminal intelligence.
+It examines the defence intelligence role in government decision-making and provides practical knowledge of how defence intelligence practices are applied at the strategic and operational level, in all domains of warfare: maritime, land, aerospace, space and cyber, and most recently, human.
+This workshop explores defence intelligence within the broader concept of intelligence generally, within the overall Canadian intelligence enterprise and examines the defence intelligence relationship with other government intelligence functions and allied intelligence organizations.